toddaustin07/Bluecharm/README.md

 ```
   Advertising Interval:  5 seconds
   Transmission Power:  2-3 dBm
-  Beacon Type:  for regular operation, iBeacon only (which will cover general presence, motion, and button pushes0, but during testing and to monitor battery useage you may want to temporarily include TLM
+  Beacon Type:  for regular operation, iBeacon only (which will cover general presence, motion, and button pushes),
+                but during testing and to monitor battery useage you may want to temporarily include TLM
   Trigger commmand
     Motion Trigger
       Enable trigger